Frequently Asked Questions

 What's the difference between counselling and psychotherapy?

 As a client, you may not really be able to tell the difference.
 Counselling tends to be shorter-term and psychotherapy tends to be longer-term and is also used when there are more serious mental health issues.
+I can offer either type of service.

 What if I can't make a session?